aimms/R-Link/README.md

 # Examples
 ```
-##Assuming there is an AIMMS identifier with name “Populations” in the model
+##Assuming there is an AIMMS identifier with name “Population” in the model
-data<-aimms4r::GetData(“Populations”)
+data<-aimms4r::GetData(“Population”)
 ```